On July 11th 2020, I uploaded a bit of a longer video to YouTube documenting the build of my 420R from nearly 3 years previously.

 I’d always planned to do this video, but for the usual many reasons it only got a few hours here and a few hours there since finishing the build in December 2017.
 But I had a week off work and with the weather being a bit crap I decided to give it a final push over the line.
 I have no idea how many hours it took to edit the video but its probably well over 50 and might be closer to 100… bonkers, I know!
 And that’s obviously ignoring the 160 hours of time spent building the car to create the time-lapse itself.
 It too me two days just to add captions to it!

 So, the video is what it is.
 If I was doing this video again then I’d make a better job of the audio.
 Both the pieces to camera and the voice over of the build itself could really do with less noise on the audio and a compressor applied to lift some of the quiet phrases.
-The voice over for sessions 1 to 15 had the microphone gain set too high and was hitting the limiter and I should really have re-recorded the voice over again once I’d got to the final wording I wanted to use – the result that ended up in the video was something like 600 sections of audio cut and spliced together and took me weeks to edit down to something that sounds vaguely ok to listen to.
+The voice over for sessions 1 to 15 had the microphone gain set too high and was hitting the limiter and I should really have re-recorded it again once I’d got to the final wording I wanted to use – the result that ended up in the video was something like 600 sections of audio cut and spliced together and took me weeks to edit down to something that sounds vaguely ok to listen to.
 There’s nearly 8000 words spoken in the video – no small undertaking!

 And if I was setting up the GoPros at the start of the build again, then I’d make sure I took a bit more time to get a good close-up of what I was doing at each stage of the build.
 Certainly 3 GoPros made for a better video I think.
 One would not have worked for me, two would have been a minimum and four would have taken forever to edit.